BV-BRC/BV-BRC-Docs/docroot/tutorial/variation_analysis/variation_analysis.md

 ## Locating the Variation Analysis Service

-1. Click on the Services tab at the top of the page, and then click on Variation.
+1. Click on the Services tab at the top of the page and then click on Variation.
 ![Figure 1](./images/Picture1.png "Figure 1")

 2. This will open the landing page for the service.